Leatherman Peak

 Leatherman Peak, at 12228 ft above sea level is the second highest peak in Idaho and the Lost River Range.
 The peak is located in Salmon-Challis National Forest in Custer County.
 It is 4.5 mi southeast of Borah Peak, its line parent.
+It is also about 4.5 mi (7.2 km) northeast from U.S. Route 92.

+The peak was named after Henry Leatherman.